-- facilitate the transfer of OR technology among research, education, and practice;
+- Facilitate the sharing of OR technology among scholars and practitioners;

-- increase community awareness and use of OR software tools published by the Foundation;
+- Increase community awareness and use of software tools published by the Foundation;

-- work to establish open standards for data interchange and software interoperability;
+- Support the establishment of open standards for data interchange and software interoperability.

 Structure of the Foundation